raymondtay/LearningHaskell/src/HaskellBook/Ch17/README.md

 This is not so different from the Identity type, except this not only provides structure it also acts like the `const` function.

+# Applicative Laws

+After examining the law, test each of the expressions in the REPL.

+1. Identity

+Here is the definition of the identity law:

+pure id <*> v = v

+as you may recall, Functor has a similar identity law, and comparing them directly might help you see what's happening:

+id [1..5]

+fmap id [1..5]

+pure id <*> [1..4]

+The identity law states that all three of those should equal.
+You can test them for equality in your REPL or you could write a simple test to get the answer.
+So, what's `pure` doing for us?
+It's embedding our id function into some strucutre so that we can use `apply` instead of `fmap`.

+2. Composition

+Here is the definition of the composition law for applicatives:

+pure (.) <*> u <*> v <*> w = u <*> (v <*> w)

+You may find the syntax a bit unusual and difficult to read here.
+This is similar to the law of composition for Functor.
+It is the law stating that the result of composing our functions first and then applying them and the result of applying the functions first then composing them should be the same.
+We are using the composition operator as a prefix instead of the more usual infix and using `pure` in order to embed that operator into the appropriate structure so that it can work with `apply`.

+pure (.) <*> [(+1)] <*> [(*2)] <*> [1,2,4]

+This law is meant to ensure that there are no surprises resulting from composing your function applications.

+3. Homomorphism

+A homomorphism is a structure preserving map between two categories.
+The effect of applying a funciton that is embedded in some structure to a value that is embedded in some structure should be the same as applying a function to a value without affecting any outside structure:

+pure f <*> pure x = pure (f x)

+That's the statement of the law.
+Here's how it looks in practice:

+pure (+1) <*> pure 1

+pure ((+1) 1)

+Those two lines of code should give you the same result.
+In fact, the result you see for those should be indistinguishable from the result of :
+(+1) 1
+because the structure that `pure` is providing there isn't really meaningful.
+So you can thikn of this law as having to do with the monoidal part of the applicative deal: the result should be the result of the function application without doing anything other than combining the structure bits.
+Just as we saw how `fmap` is really just a special type of function application that ignores a context or surrounding strucutre, applicative is also function application that preserves strucutre.
+However, with applicative, since the funciton being applied also has a structure, the structures have to be monoidal and come together in some fashion.

+pure (+1) <*> pure 1 :: Maybe Int

+pure((+1) 1) :: Maybe Int

+Those two results should again be the same, but this time the structure is being provided by Maybe, so will the result of :

+(+1) 1

+be equal this time around?

+Here are a couple more examples to try out:

+pure (+1) <*> pure 1 :: [Int]

+pure (+1) <*> pure 1:: Either a Int